aws-samples/aws-codeguru-reviewer-cicd-cdk-sample/README.md

 Once you have updated the `allowedGithubRepos`, run the following commands:
 ```
+cdk bootstrap aws://unknown-account/unknown-region
 cdk deploy
 ```
-if you use a named profile, run `cdk deploy --profile {PROFILE-NAME}` instead.
+(You only need to bootstrap once.)
+If you use a named profile, run `cdk deploy --profile {PROFILE-NAME}` instead.
 After the deployment completes, you will receive an output like this:

 ```
  ✅  GuruCdkSetupStack